cse110-sp21-group4/cse110-sp21-group4/README.md

 ### Unit Testing

 - Test files are located in js/tests, you can create any test file in this folder.
-(Please refer the example test in this directory)
+(Please refer to the example test in this directory)
 - Run tests: Build the project, the building process includes building the tests and run them.

 ### Git